This publications portal is a repository of all IOM migration health publications from 2006 to present where IOM was a primary contributor.

 Publications include peer-reviewed scientific papers, technical reports, training guides/manuals, policy briefs/discussion papers, factsheets, newsletters, research reviews, conference and poster presentations.
 These are categorized by topic, author, country/region covered as well as by year, language, and type of publication.
 The map reflects the countries covered by the publications.

 To browse or search: simply use the filter options on the left-hand side.
 Alternatively, you can enter keyword/s in the search box.
 Selecting a specific publication will lead to a ‘download’ link or link to the website where the document is housed.
 Here is the step-by-step guide for your reference.

-This report is an annual overview of activities led and implemented by the Migration Health Division of the International Organization for Migration (IOM) in 2020, in partnership with Member States, United Nations agencies and other partners in the international community, to respond to the COVID-19 pandemic, meet the operational challenges and advance understanding of migration health, encourage socioeconomic development through migration, and work towards ensuring respect of the human…Read more
+This report is an annual overview of activities led and implemented by the Migration Health Division of the International Organization for Migration (IOM) in 2022, in close collaboration with Member States, other United Nations agencies, and partners, to respond to major health needs in the context of human mobility, meet operational challenges and advance understanding of migration health, encourage socioeconomic development through migration, and work towards ensuring respect of the human…Read more

 The issue of the Bulletin features articles, reports, and technical briefs focusing on migrants’ access to healthcare information and services, health impacts of air pollution, as well as syndromic screening, and disease surveillance.

 The audio podcast episode outlines the findings of a desk review to determine the rights of migrants to access healthcare services in the 16 Southern African Development Community Member States as well as an overview of the health challenges faced by…Read more

 IOM Regional Office for South-eastern Europe, Eastern Europe and Central Asia - Migration Health Annual Report 2022